munashez98/WinSC/README.md

 * reboot:         message to be broadcast to server users before rebooting
 * command:        command-line command to be run when the specified service fails
 * restart:        specifies the length of time to wait before restarting in milliseconds

+Values:
+* reset - takes value from the command line as an integer
+* reboot - takes values from the command line as text enclosed in double quotation marks("  ")
+* command - takes values from the command line as text enclosed in double quotation marks("  ")
+* restart - takes value from the command line as an integer